-While weight loss can be achieved through decreasing the quantity of what you eat, fat loss requires you to change the quality of your diet.
+Weight loss is achieved by decreasing the quantity of what you eat (aka reducing your daily calorie intake), whereas fat loss requires you to change the quality of your diet.
 In other words, fat loss or muscle gain can be triggered when you start tracking your macros because of the way your body utilizes them.

 How to Count Macros